Let’s begin this with a real-life example i.e.

 Promotion & Events

-Hosting webinars, seminars, and workshops will provide a great platform to engage potential customers while also spreading the word about your brand.
+Hosting webinars, seminars, and workshops will provide a great marketing platform to engage potential customers while spreading the word about your brand.

 This is an effective way to reach a larger audience in an engaging environment.
-Adding contests into the mix as well can boost engagement even further with people having more incentive to interact with your product or service – although it may take time and money on your part, you’ll undoubtedly be rewarded for such efforts!
+Contests can boost engagement, incentivizing people to interact with your product or service.
+Although it may take time and money, you’ll undoubtedly be rewarded for such efforts!

 On the other hand, Pull marketing refers to tactics that draw consumers towards a product or service instead of pushing it out directly.
 It’s about creating content that resonates with customers and makes them interested in buying a product or service.